Cordillera Department

 Cordillera (/es/) is a department in Paraguay.
 The capital is the city of Caacupé.

 History

-During the seventeenth and eighteenth centuries this area of the country was going through a serious crisis due to population bellicosity of the Indians from Chaco.
+During the seventeenth and eighteenth centuries, this area of the country went through a serious crisis due to the bellicosity of the Indians from Chaco.
 The villagers from Tobatí located north of the river Pirapo then called, had to migrate south for the continue attacks by Mbaye-guaicurúes.
 The residents of Altos and Atyrá created their current settlements in the territory of this department.

-There were also some settler farmers who were scattered in existing territories Arroyos y Esteros, 1 de Marzo, Caraguatay and Piribebuy.
+There were also some settler farmers who were scattered in existing territories Arroyos y Esteros, 1 de Marzo, Caraguatay, and Piribebuy.

 Towards the end of the eighteenth century these small towns were expanding, consolidating the villages located north of the department as Arroyos y Esteros Eusebio Ayala (then called town of San Roque).